Devrim-Celik/deep_convolutional_generative_adversarial_network/docs/documentation.md

 The discriminator **d** mirrors this architecture by convoluting its input four times, reshaping to a 1d-layer and mapping to a single output unit.
 We are using strides of **2** and **5x5** kernels again.
 To regulate the capacity with respect to the generator's training progress, we apply dropout after the second and fourth convolution.
 No batch-normalization is applied in the discriminator.

 ##### Dropout
+The term "Dropout" describes a regularization technique used to avoid overfitting in neural networks.
+The basic idea is that we leave out certain units ('drop') for every training iteration.
+The chance of which a unit is left out is random; in the simplest case we have a static probability **p** which describes the chance that a unit is dropped.

+By "thinning" a network out like this we have an interesting effect: Every training iteration we have a different model we train with.
+This prevents weights from converging to identical positions.
+Note that the backpropagation, on the other hand, is done with all units "turned on".

 ## Training Procedure
 During training, we update the discriminator with mini-batches consisting of 64 randomly picked real images and 64 **Z** vectors.
 The generator is updated using the same z_vector batch as well as an additional 64 **Z** vectors.
 We use the Adam optimizer with initial learning rates of 0.0002 for the discriminator and 0.0002 for the generator.